remeh/upd/README.md

 ## About

-upd is file upload service to quickly share files through http(s) supporting different storage backend (filesystem and Amazon S3).
+upd is a file upload service to quickly share files through http(s) supporting different storage backend (filesystem and Amazon S3).

-The server provides a simple API to easily allow the creation of clients.

-A command-line client is also provided in this repo.
+The server provides a simple API to easily allow the creation of clients and a command-line client is also provided in this repository.

 ## Features